-This is the third article in a series of four.
-Here you will know how far go the fungal infections creating havoc in your hair and scalp.
+It is the third article in a series of four.
+Here you will know how far the fungal infections are creating havoc in your hair and scalp.
 You will also see how genetics, hairstyles, and hormones are causes of hair loss as well.

-I am sure that you would not be surprised, to note that fungal infection scalp, to be one of the causes of hair loss, because if there's a fungus infection on the head, it is almost certain that it will also affects the hair follicles.
+I am sure that you would not be surprised to note that fungal infection scalp, to be one of the causes of hair loss because if there's a fungus infection on the head, it is almost sure that it will also affect the hair follicles.
 There are four types of fungi that affect the scalp:

-· Black Piedra caused by a fungus called Piedraia Hortae , forms soft black nodules in the hair shaft.
-The word piedra means stone in spanish.
-Could affect scalp hair, facial, axillary, and pubic hair.
-Most common in Central Africa Europe, the Orient and South America.
+· Black Piedra caused by a fungus called Piedraia Hortae forms soft black nodules in the hair shaft.
+The word piedra means stone in Spanish.
+It could affect scalp hair, facial, axillary, and pubic hair.
+Most common in Central Africa, Europe, the Orient, and South America.

-· Scalp Yeast occurs when a type of fungal infection called Candida Albicans is present.
-This fungus develops rapidly within the mucous membranes of the oral cavity, under nails, the pelvic area, on the scalp, or whatever there is moist in the body.
-This can cause hair loss either on bald patches, or over the entire head.
+· Scalp Yeast occurs when a fungal infection called Candida Albicans is present.
+This fungus develops rapidly within the mucous membranes of the oral cavity, under nails, the pelvic area, on the scalp, or whatever it is moist in the body.
+It can cause hair loss either on bald patches or over the entire head.

-· Tinea Capitis also known as Ringworm is a scalp infection caused by fungus.
-Don't be confused here thinking that ringworm is due to a worm.
-Occurs mostly in children, especially in the Caribbean and Africa.
+· Tinea Capitis, also known as Ringworm, is a scalp infection caused by fungus.
+Don't be confused here thinking that Ringworm is due to a worm.
+It occurs mainly in children, especially in the Caribbean and Africa.

-· Tinea Versicolor is a mold like fungus called Malassezia that changes in different colors of the skin.
+· Tinea Versicolor is a mold-like fungus also called Malassezia that changes in different colors of the skin.
 It can cause infection of the hair follicles.
-In some cases the condition is wrongly diagnosed as Seborrheic Dermatitis, or Folliculitis.
+In some cases, the condition has a wrong diagnosis as Seborrheic Dermatitis or Folliculitis.

-· White Piedra is a Black Piedra close relative, but is a rare fungal infection.
-It is caused by a yeast-type fungus named Trichosporon.
+· White Piedra is a Black Piedra close relative but is a rare fungal infection.
+Its cause is a yeast-type fungus named Trichosporon.
 It produces tiny nodules pearl shape, ranging from white to tan around the hair shaft.
 It tends to itch and causes some pain, even though it is not contagious.

-Some people believe male pattern baldness, and female pattern baldness, are not really the cause of hair loss.
-They think these are natural conditions, as we age.
+Some people believe male pattern baldness and female pattern baldness are not the cause of hair loss.
+They think these are natural conditions as we age.

 But think about it for a moment.
-If these conditions are natural, why do we worry so much about it?
-If it's natural we would just accept it, and that's it, but we don't.
+If these conditions are natural, why do we worry so much about them?
+If it's natural, we will accept it, and that's it, but we don't.

-Hereditary-pattern baldness is a condition that starts at 20's or 30's and affects the 40 percent of the male population, but almost anyone can experience some degree of hair loss as we age.
+Hereditary-pattern baldness is a condition that starts in the 20s or 30s and affects 40 percent of the male population.
+Still, almost anyone can experience some degree of hair loss as we age.

-Is caused by hormonal disorders, age, and hereditary reasons.
-The common believe is that this kind of pattern baldness comes from the genes of the mother's side, but investigators say that this condition is caused by the genes of both parents.
+The causes are hormonal disorders, age, and hereditary reasons.
+The common belief is that this kind of pattern baldness comes from the genes of the mother's side, but investigators say that the genes of both parents cause this condition.

-Certain hairstyles, especially the ones to pull on the hair tight, are responsible for people losing their hair.
-What are the things that put you on the risk of getting hair loss?
+Certain hairstyles, especially those to pull on the hair tight, are responsible for losing their hair.
+What are the things that put you at the risk of getting hair loss?

-Examine carefully this list, and see if there is at least one of these points you should consider, in order to discover the cause of your hair loss.
-Some of the hairstyles that cause tension to the hair, lead to traction alopecia, such as:
+Sift through this list, and see if there is at least one of these points you should consider discovering the cause of your hair loss.
+Some of the hairstyles that cause tension to the hair lead to traction alopecia, such as:

 · alcohol-based gels